kushal2908/ip-management/readme.md

 #### Frontend

-Go to frontend folder and open up terminal and run `npm install` then `npm run dev` to run the project and explore it on dev environment
+Go to frontend folder and open up terminal and run `npm install` then `npm run dev` to run the project and explore it on dev environment.
+SIGNUP and enjoy.